rondubi/sigil/docs/sigil_guide.md

 (this does mean that it doesn't model "back-flow" in redstone circuits;
 everything is assumed unidirectional).

-Because in Minecraft, redstone components effectively perform a logical union on their inputs, an assignment effectively adds to the union.
+Because in Minecraft, torches and dusts effectively perform a logical union on their inputs, an assignment effectively adds to the union.

+A comparator must have at most three inputs, and they are added in the following order: left, right, back.

 ### System tasks